Overview

 4240: Designing Technology for Social Impact covers many concepts and methods that are also useful for designing AI systems.
 I encourage taking it before or after taking the HAI Design course.

-Prerequisite: Prior experience in HCI reseach.
+Prerequisite: Prior experience in HCI, design, or AI (whether through research, coursework, or industry practice) is strongly recommended.
 Some seats are reserved for Ph.D. students in InfoSci.